cpb-/yocto-cooker/README.md

 ## `chef` command line arguments

+The `chef` command accepts some arguments to know what to do.
+The first argument is the sub-command name (`cook`, `prepare`, `build`...) sometimes followed by options, menu filename or targets names.

+The top-level sub-command proposed by `chef` is:

+- `chef cook {menu file} [targets...]`: does the whole production job from the initial configuration up to the final image(s).

+In fact, `chef cook` is equivalent to the two medium-level commands:

 - `chef prepare {menu file}` downloads the needed layers, and fills the configuration files into the build sub-directory.

 - `chef build [--sdk] [targets...]` runs `bitbake` to produce the given targets.
 If no target are indicated on the command line, `chef` builds all the targets of the menu file.
 With the `--sdk` option on the command line, `chef` will also build the cross-compiler toolchain and headers.

+Some finer-grained sub-commands are also available:

+- `chef init {menu file}`: store the current menu filename into the `.chefconfig` configuration file.
+The content of the configuration will be explained later.

+- `chef update`: pull the version of each layer indicated in the current menu file.

+- `chef generate`: prepare the configuration files (`local.conf`, `bblayers.conf`, `template.conf`) needed by Yocto Project.

+In fact `chef prepare menu-file` is equivalent to `chef init menu-file; chef update; chef generate`.

+Each time you do some changes in the menu file, you may need to call:

+- `chef update`: if you have modified a commit number or you want to pull the latest version of a branch
+- `chef generate`: if you have modified a `local.conf` attribute

+Then `chef build` to restart the compilations.

 ## How to build a standard image for Raspberry Pi 3?